Do you want to know the absolute best camera settings for indoor photography? Do you want to take stunning indoor photos that take your breath away?

 When doing indoor photography, you’re often light-limited.
-So you should widen your aperture as much as possible, in order to create a bright, powerful exposure.
+So, you should widen your aperture as much as possible, to create a bright, powerful exposure.
 I recommend using an aperture of f/2.8 or f/4, unless you’re working with a tripod (in which case you can lower the shutter speed and keep the aperture at f/8 or so).

 I recommend selecting the highest ISO that you can get away with–that is, the ISO that gives you some noise, but noise that is acceptable.
-This depends on your camera, but is often in the area of ISO 1600-ISO 3200.
+This depends on your camera, but is typically around ISO 1600-ISO 3200.
 Note also that different photographers have different levels of tolerance for noise, and this can depend on the genre of photography, as well.
 So acceptable noise levels depend on personal preference.